dataprofessor/streamlit-course-kit/README.md

-# 📚 Streamlit Resources Library
+# 📦 Streamlit Starter Kit

-> This Streamlit Resource Library is a collection of educational resources that you can use for learning and teaching Streamlit.
+> This Streamlit Starter Kit is a collection of educational resources for helping you get started in using Streamlit.

 ## Demo App